-During the Company's 2018 fiscal year, the Board held four regular meetings, six telephonic meetings, and did not act by unanimous written consent.
-During the Company's 2018 fiscal year, each current Director who served on the Board in 2018 attended 75% or more of the total number of meetings of the Board and all committees of the Board on which such Director serves.
+During the Company's 2020 fiscal year, the Board held eleven meetings and acted by unanimous written consent three times.
+During the Company's 2020 fiscal year, each current Director who served on the Board in 2020 attended 75% or more of the total number of meetings of the Board and all committees of the Board on which such Director serves.